Daniel0701/outreach-tool/README.md

-Hello!
-Welcome to the Outreach Tool!
-This tool is used to automatically send emails out using the SMTP library and Gmail!
-The daily limit is 500 emails per day, and there is a 5 second buffer between each email sent to not overload servers and not be labelled as spam.
+# Welcome to the Outreach Tool!

+This tool is used to **automatically send emails** out using the **SMTP library** and **Gmail!**

+⚠️ **Gmail's daily limit is 500 emails per day**

+There is also a **5 second buffer** between each email sent to not overload servers and prevent spam emails being sent out.

+## Quick Guide

-This is a quick guide to helping you get used to the tool.
+Here's a quick walkthrough to help you get started with the tool.

-First and foremost, the program will prompt you for information:
+### What You'll Be Prompted For:

-- the email you want to send from
+1. the email you want to send from
-- an app password (you can get this by setting up 2FA, and then getting the app password)
+2. an app password (you can get this by setting up 2FA, and then getting the app password)
-- the email subject
+3. the email subject
-- the content of the email (preferably in HTML form)
+4. the content of the email (preferably in HTML form)
-- the name of the signature
+5. the name of the signature
-- the maximum number of emails to send (1-499)
+6. the maximum number of emails to send (1-499)
-- filepath to the json containing contact names to send to
+7. filepath to the JSON file containing contacts to send emails to

-Note: the json should at least contain a "Name" parameter as well as an "Email" parameter to get the name and email.
+## JSON Format

+Your JSON file should contain at least the following fields:

+'''json
+{
+    "Name": "Jane Doe",
+    "Email": "janedoe@example.com"
+}

+## Util Scripts

+There are three python scripts in Util that can help you clean up data.

+1. **clean_json.py** will take in a JSON file and extract only the **First name**, **Last name**, and **Email** parameters into a specified output file that contains only **Name** and **Email**.
+2. **process_text.py** takes in a block of text with four parameters (name, location, email, phone) and writes it to a json.
+This script is pretty niche, and you shouldn't need to use this.
+3. **remove_duplicates.py** takes in a JSON file and removes duplicate items based off the **Name** parameter within a JSON file into a specified output file.

+*Please note that 1 and 3 require an input **AND** an output JSON file!*

+If you have any issues or questions, either message me on Slack or open a Github issue!